 The Graduated Approach (Assess, Plan, Do, Review)

-The Graduated Approach is part of the Universally Available Provision.
-This is a way of describing all the support provided to all children and young people in Educational settings in East Sussex when they have Special Educational Needs or Disabilities (SEND).
+The Graduated Approach is part of the Universally Available Provision (UAP).
+The UAP describes the support available to children and young people with Special Educational Needs and Disabilities (SEND) in all education settings.

 - The support might not yet be right for the child or young person

-- The needs of a child or young person may change over time and the support will need to be adjusted to meet this change
+- The needs of a child or young person may change over time and the support will need to adjust to meet this change

 The cycle of the Graduated Approach includes the processes of: